Moddable-OpenSource/moddable/modules/network/services/chatAudioIO/readme.md

 - `voiceID`: *string*, the identifier of the voice, optional
 - `providerID`: *string*, the identifier of the language model provider, optional
 - `modelID`: *string*, the identifier of the language model, optional
+- `apiKey`: *string*, the API key of the AI cloud services, optional

 The `options` object can also provides callbacks.
 All callbacks are optional.